FelixFester/HentaiCMS/README.md

-# grootcms
+# Hentai CMS
-Unbelievably Small PHP Flat File CMS.
-No bells.
-No Whistles.
+Flat-file PHP engine that using .md files to show them as pages.
+Fork of very lightweight grootcms.

-## Installation
+## Differences from grootcms
-Clone this repository and use it as your root folder.
+- Themes support.
+Now engine fully support .css out of box.
+You can also add different theme for each page by using on .css file same name as the name of your page in .md file.
+- Maintenance mode.
+In hentaicms.php code you can adjust flag to "true" to enable maintenance.
+And "false" to disable.
+Maintenance mode also using .md file for it's page.
+- Nginx-friendly!
+All pages is being opened through index.php, so it's suitable for absolutely every server, including the most capricious nginx servers where you cannot use permalinks like yourwebsite.com/mypage.

 ## Adding content
 Write your content as markdown files in the 'content' folder.
 Sample URLs and corresponding files loaded shown below:
 * 'example.com/' : content/index.md
-* 'example.com/page1': content/page1.md
+* 'example.com/index.php?page=page1': content/page1.md
-* 'example.com/page2': content/page2/index.md (if content/page2/index.md is not found, content/page2.md is loaded)
+* 'example.com/index.php?page=page2': content/page2/index.md
-* 'example.com/page2/a': content/page2/a.md
+* 'example.com/index.php?page=page2/a': content/page2/a.md

 ## Styling
-Groot CMS comes with no bootstrap, angular, material design, framework, twig, leaf, bells, whistles, infinity stones, whatever. index.php is your template page.
-Use plain HTML, CSS, JavaScript, whatever you'd like to do the styling.
-The php include statement you see in the index.php file inserts the rendered content at that position.
-Thats it
+Groot CMS comes with no bootstrap, angular, material design, framework, twig, leaf, bells, whistles, infinity stones, whatever.
+But we have theme support already and engine would come with it's own .css theme that should be adjusted properly.

+---

+**Soon would be available**